 - Read our Whirlpool WDF520PADM review

 Dishwashers have moved with the times, and the high-tech, Wi-Fi enabled, LG LDT6809SS dishwasher does all the brain work.
 At just a touch of a button, you can customize or monitor your washing cycles from your phone.

 This model is one of the most versatile, user-friendly and reasonably priced Smart dishwashers on the market.
 It’s well engineered with all the mod-cons including, a powerful QuadWash, that uses four spray arms instead of the conventional two, and advanced filtration system that quickly gets rid of heavy-duty food stains.
 With 10 cycles to choose from, its superior technology delivers sparkling dishes and glassware every time.
 And at 44dBA, it is super quiet that you won’t even hear when it’s on!

-Considering you can expect to spend thousands on a similar, high spec dishwasher, the LG LDT6809SS dishwasher only costs around $744.80.
+Considering you can expect to spend thousands on a similar, high spec dishwasher, the LG LDT6809SS dishwasher typically costs under $1000.
 Convenient for those always on the go or for busy households, this model provides all you’ll need and more.

 5. GE PDT145SGLWW: Best dishwasher for small spaces